Publishing's New Power Couple

 The couple are philanthropists who contribute to various charitable and non-profit organizations through their company Houghton & Hopper, LLC.
-A scholarship,the Scholar and Humanitarian Award, is awarded each year to a college-bound high school senior who has maintained high academic marks and has also served their community by volunteering their time to help others.
-Other contributions are to Project Literacy and the Urban Resource Institute (URI) which provides refuge to abused women, men, children, and their pets, Sacred Jude, and the Lanai Cat Sanctuary.
+A scholarship, the Scholar and Humanitarian Award, is awarded each year to a college-bound high school senior who has maintained high academic marks and has also served their community by volunteering their time to help others.
+Other contributions are to the Urban Resource Institute (URI) which provides refuge to abused women, men, children, and their pets, Sacred Jude, and the Lanai Cat Sanctuary.